-Matt McGettigan is in his sixth season as the strength and conditioning coach for the Falcon football team.
+Matt McGettigan is in his seventh season as the strength and conditioning coach for the Falcon football team.

 McGettigan played a key factor in the play of 2007 All-American Chad Hall, a 5-foot-8, 185-pound do-everything runner who averaged over 32 touches per game over the last seven weeks of the 2007 season.